• Skip to primary navigation

 • Be sure the butter is at room temperature for the best texture.

-• I highly recommend adding ¼ tsp. of molasses to the keto version.
-Molasses isn't typically considered keto, however, it adds an authentic cookie dough taste, and since there's only ¼ teaspoon in the entire recipe, it barely affects the carb count!
+• I highly recommend adding ยผ tsp. of molasses.
+Molasses isn't typically considered keto.
+However, it adds an authentic cookie dough taste, and since there's only ยผ teaspoon in the entire recipe, it barely affects the carb count!

-If you’ve tried these Low-Carb Cookie Dough Fat Bombs or any other recipe on the blog please let me know in the comments below!
+If you’ve tried these Chocolate Chip Cookie Dough Fat Bombs or any other recipe on the blog, please let me know in the comments below!

 Craving more?
 FOLLOW ME on Pinterest, Instagram, Facebook, YouTube, or E-Mail to find more delicious food!